mterekhov/ganesha/README.md

 - Everywhere services should be declared through it's interface classes
 - Every service should eat GVULKANDevice reference in it's constructor
 - Every service should have init()/destroy() methods

+# Layers, Events and Application

+Every application should interact with engine through GApplication ancestor.
+The main purpose of GApplication is to establish connection between different system events and engine.
+In constructor of GApplication ancestor you should list layers which will be involved in interaction.

+GLayer ancestror is some kind of logic which will be changing content.
+For example separate layer to process window resize or keyboard-mouse events.